akm199785/Computer-Science-Core-Concept/README.md

 learning notes for CS Core subject
 Operationg System is one of most important subject to get better software development understanding along with one of the most asked CS core subject in interview
-I have collected some pdf material which give better insight of OS in less time consuming
+I have collected some pdf material which give better insight of OS in less time consuming I have attached all important topic of OS which must be study before facing in Interview